flux-framework/flux-docs/coral.rst

 <https://www.mcs.anl.gov/papers/P1760.pdf>`_ on top of the PMIx interface
 provided by the CORAL system launcher jsrun.
 PMI is a common interface for bootstrapping parallel applications like MPI, SHMEM, and Flux.
-To load this module, run:
+To load this module along with our side-installed Flux, run:

 .. code-block:: sh

-  module load pmi-shim
+  module load pmi-shim flux

 We also suggest that you launch Flux using jsrun with the following arguments: